 No matter what type of parent you are, you are going to have great days and very challenging days.

-Sometimes stay-at-home moms think working moms are obsessed with their careers and that their priority isn’t their children.
+Sometimes stay-at-home moms think working moms obsess over their careers and that their priority isn’t their children.
 And then, of course, there are career moms who view stay-at-home moms as women who sit home, watching TV all day long.

 Two ideas which couldn’t be further from the truth.